oracle-samples/oci-streaming-datasync-sample/README.md

 }
 ```

-**Help**
+## Troubleshooting

+- If things dont work, here are some [troubleshooting tips for Oracle Cloud Functions](https://docs.cloud.oracle.com/en-us/iaas/Content/Functions/Tasks/functionstroubleshooting.htm) you can try.

+- The Oracle Cloud Functions are configured to emit logging info using standard system logging, this can be useful when debugging the functions.
+This logging can be either retrieved in OCI Logging or you can use a 3rd party remote syslogurl logging service.
+OCI Logging is installed/configured by default , if you want to use a 3rd party system like [Papertrail](https://papertrailapp.com/) then setup the remote logging using the following command.

+  `fn update app Serverless_Integration --syslog-url <syslogurl>`

+- For more information see this [blog article](https://blogs.oracle.com/developers/simple-serverless-logging-for-oracle-functions) written by the Oracle OCI development organisation where they explain how to setup logging for Oracle Cloud Functions.

+## Security

+Oracle takes security seriously and has a dedicated response team for [reporting security vulnerabilities](./SECURITY.md) and to answer any security and vulnerability related questions.

+## Contributing

+We welcome all contributions to this sample and have a [contribution guide](./CONTRIBUTING.md) for you to follow if you'd like to contribute.

+## Help

 If you need help with this sample, please log an issue within this repository and the code owners will help out where we can.

-Copyright (c) 2021, Oracle and/or its affiliates.
+Copyright (c) 2022, Oracle and/or its affiliates.
 Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.